GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 Yes, that and your signing credential, either the one on your PIV card or the one your agency purchased that is currently installed on your computer.

 ### 9. We purchased our signing certificates from GPO or another vendor.
 We use them to sign, which creates the .p7m file.
 What do we do now?
 If you are using purchased certificates, such as from an Entrust vendor, you can continue to use them.
 Instead of being on a PIV card, your certificate is installed on your computer.
-Follow the [Add Invisible Digital Signatures in Word](#add-invisible-digital-signatures-in-word) instructions above to sign your MS Word file.
+Follow the [Add Invisible Digital Signatures in MS Word](#add-invisible-digital-signatures-in-ms-word) instructions above to sign your MS Word file.

 ### 10. How do I identify the PIV Card Certificates and Purchased Certificates when signing a document?
 You can identify the correct certificate, as detailed in Step 7 of the [Add Invisible Digital Signatures in MS Word](#add-invisible-digital-signatures-in-ms-word) instructions above.
 Note the different icons for the PIV and purchased certificates:<br><br/>